apache/spark/CI.rst

   those runs are already reviewed and confirmed by the committers so they can be used to do some housekeeping
   - for now they are pushing most recent image build in the PR to the Github Private Registry - which is our image cache for all the builds.
-* **Scheduled Run** - those runs are results of (nightly) triggered jobs - only for well-defined branches:
-  ``master`` and ``v1-10-test`` they execute nightly.
-Their main purpose is to check if there was no impact of external dependency changes on the Apache Airflow code (for example transitive dependencies released that fail the build).
-They also check if the Docker images can be build from the scratch (again - to see if some dependencies have not changed - for example downloaded package releases etc. Another reason for the nightly build is that the builds tags most recent master or v1-10-test code with "master-nightly" and "v1-10-test" tags respectively so that DockerHub build can pick up the moved tag and prepare a nightly "public" build in the DockerHub.
+* **Scheduled Run** - those runs are results of (nightly) triggered job - only for ``master`` branch.
+The main purpose of the job is to check if there was no impact of external dependency changes on the Apache Airflow code (for example transitive dependencies released that fail the build).
+It also checks if the Docker images can be build from the scratch (again - to see if some dependencies have not changed - for example downloaded package releases etc. Another reason for the nightly build is that the builds tags most recent master with ``nightly-master`` tag so that DockerHub build can pick up the moved tag and prepare a nightly public master build in the DockerHub registry.
+The ``v1-10-test`` branch images are build in DockerHub when pushing ``v1-10-stable`` manually.

 All runs consist of the same jobs, but the jobs behave slightly differently or they are skipped in different run categories.
 Here is a summary of the run categories with regards of the jobs they are running.